-The 2014 adaptation of James Dashner’s dystopian novel The Maze Runner is just one of the films introduced to Disney+ by Star this month.
+The 2014 adaptation of James Dashner’s dystopian novel The Maze Runner is just one of the films introduced to Disney Plus by Star.

 Starring Dylan O’Brien, the first film in the franchise follows 16-year-old Thomas who wakes up with no memory of who he is in the centre of a maze filled with other confused teenagers.
 A sci-fi adventure full of dark and unpredictable turns, The Maze Runner is perfect for those still reeling from The Hunger Games and Divergent franchises ending.